• Skip to main content

 Before I left, I made sure the fridge was stocked with fruit, salads and lean protein to replace the sugary and salty snacks I knew I’d crave.
 And if I was tempted to sleep before evening, I did some gentle stretches then went out for a walk instead.

-The following day, I went to my desk even if all I did was stare at the blank screen or rant in my journal, feeling sorry for myself.
+If I was on a tight deadline I’d go sit at my desk the following day, even if all I did was stare at the blank screen or rant in my journal, feeling sorry for myself.
 I’d give it an hour or so.
-If I was still not writing my feature by then, I’d go out to a coffee shop, order a strong kick of caffeine, and work there.
+If I was still not writing by then, I’d go out to a coffee shop, order a strong kick of caffeine, and work there.

-We all have times like this.
-A tour, a theatre run, a big deadline or rush job that takes over everything.
-That weird lull after the end of a long and involving creative project (a book, film, album, show, fashion collection, exhibition).
+A tour, a theatre run, a big deadline or rush a job that takes over everything.
+That weird lull after the end of a long and engrossing creative project (a book, film, album, show, fashion collection, exhibition).

 A reset routine gives you a comfortable place to land, to recover, and to regain your rhythms quickly, whatever life throws your way.

-Create one, and keep tweaking it until it works for you.
+Create a rough one at first, and keep tweaking it until it works for you.
 Then keep it somewhere handy for when you need it.
-Mine lives on my phone, a checklist of items I tick off when I’m tired or just struggling to get back into my rhythms.
+Mine lives on my phone, a checklist of items I tick off when I’m tired or just struggling to get back into my rhythm.

 Here’s what to consider:

-- Clear your head.
-Get out your journal and do a debrief of the trip/jpob you’ve just finished if you need to, analysing what went well, what could be improved next time, what you’ve learned, points to remember.
-Or just celebrating a good holiday/summer break.
+• Clear your head.
+Get out your journal and do a debrief of the trip/job/project you’ve just finished if you need to, analysing what went well, what could be improved next time, what you’ve learned, points to remember.
+Or just celebrate a good holiday/summer break.

 Not all resets have to be dramatic.

 After a day or two off, your reset routine can just be about clearing your head and/or your workspace, and writing down your priorities.
 Once you’re clear what matters, decide how long you’re going to work before you take a break.
+Set a timer, if that helps you focus.
 Then begin.

 During a normal working day, it can be as simple as clearing your desk, stretching or taking a couple of deliberate, deep breaths before you move from one task to another.